-Faculty of Medical Science Deputy Head, Division of Medical Sciences.
-Professorial Fellow, Lady Margaret Hall.
-Professor Smith has spent his entire academic career at the University of Oxford and has held the Chair of Pharmacology since 1984.
+Emeritus Professor David Smith spent his entire academic career at the University of Oxford and held the Chair of Pharmacology since 1984.
+He was Deputy Head Faculty of Medical Science, Division of Medical Science and Professorial Fellow, Lady Margaret Hall.
 In 1985 the Medical Research Council appointed him Honorary Director of the newly established Anatomical Neuropharmacology Unit in Oxford, which has pioneered ways of studying neural networks in the brain.
 In 1988 he established the Oxford Project to Investigate Memory and Ageing (OPTIMA) – a clinicopathological longitudinal study.
-Alzheimer’s disease remains his main research interest today and he was the first Chairman of the Scientific Advisory Board of the Alzheimer’s Research Trust, UK.
+Alzheimer’s disease was his main research interest and he was the first Chairman of the Scientific Advisory Board of the Alzheimer’s Research Trust, UK.

 Director of the dementia research group in the St George’s, University of London Neuroscience Research Section (Molecular and Clinical Sciences Research Institute), specialising in dementia and cognitive disorders.

 Professor Jin-Tai Yu – Professor of Neurology and the Executive Vice Director of the Institute of Neurology, Fudan University, Shanghai, China.
 He also directs the Memory Clinic and Cognitive Ward of the Department of Neurology, Huashan Hospital, Shanghai Medical College, Fudan University.
 His focus is on basic and clinical research for Alzheimer’s disease and related dementia.
 He has published more than 200 research papers that have been cited more than 10,000 times by peer scientists in the field, including the most comprehensive meta-analysis of 396 studies on modifiable risk factors for Alzheimer’s prevention.